, more agrarian, most agrarian

 , more agricultural, most agricultural

-1. Relating to or used in or promoting agriculture or farming: Such examples include agricultural engineering, modern agricultural or farming methods, agricultural or farm equipment, and an agricultural college.
+1. Relating to, used in, or promoting agriculture or farming: Such examples include agricultural engineering, modern agricultural or farming methods, agricultural or farm equipment, and an agricultural college.

 2. A reference to rural matters: In class June learned about agrarian or agricultural societies and farming communities.